Sergeon/php-hashcash-implementation/README.md

-This is just an example about how a hashcash could be implemented in a php server, see the hashcahs.php docs for more detail.
+This is just an example about how a hashcash could be implemented in a php server, see the `hashcash.php` docs for more detail.

 Usage:
 ```php